abs-tudelft/sbd/src/getting-started/docker.md

   -p 18080:18080 spark-history-server
   ```

-The rest of the manual will not generally mention these Docker commands again,
+The further we get in the manual, we will generally not mention the full Docker
-so know that if we mention e.g. `spark-shell`, you should run the corresponding
+commands this explicitly again, so know that if we mention e.g. `spark-shell`,
-`docker run` command listed above.
-You can create scripts or aliases for your
+you should run the corresponding `docker run` command listed above.
+You can
-favorite shell to avoid having to type a lot.
+create scripts or aliases for your favorite shell to avoid having to type a lot.